AlexErling/BlvdMusicBlog/README.md

 ThisIsTheSong is a music blog focusing on all sorts of electronic music.

-When finished the site will include posts with a tagging and responsive searching system.
-Additionally, the backend will include tiered posting system(admin and staff), where the admin can manage and run the entire site.
-After that we will consider what other features to add.
+We love listening to music and finding the next great song/artist.
+We created ThisIsTheSong in order to share what we find with you.
+We hope you enjoy!

+DB: Postgres
-The backend api has been created with Ruby on Rails API and Active Admin.
+Backend: Ruby on Rails
-The frontend is being built with Javascript using the React Framework.

-We are hoping to get the site online as soon as possible to start sharing music with everyone.
+Frontend: Javascript/React
+CMS: Active Admin
+CSS: Semantic

+The site can be managed through the Active Admin portal (/staff)

+The api requests are sent to /api/posts /api/users

+Frontend: includes a full responsive searching system.
+Additionally, it includes collapsible elements, infinite scrolling.
+It is built with Semantic React.

+Backend: Includes a tagging system, search capabilities with PG Search, image upload with Paperclip, JSON serialization with Active Modal Serializers

 Check out the progress here:
 https://hidden-citadel-10431.herokuapp.com/

-To checkout backend:
-Go to /staff/login
-Username: admin@examle.com
-Password: password

-To checkout api go to:
-api/posts
+We are hoping to get ThisIsTheSong.com running very soon.